Eleven wedding traditions explained.

 11 Why do we have wedding rings, and why are they placed on the third finger of the left hand?

 This one actually goes back to the Ancient Greeks, who didn’t have quite the understanding of the circulatory system that we do today.
+And of all the wedding traditions, it’s probably the most romantic!

 Firstly – why a gold ring?
 That’s easy…a ring symbolises your love for each other which has no beginning and no end.
 Why gold?
 Gold is precious, as is love.